Hampstead Heath: Activities

+The West Heath is regarded as a night-time gay cruising ground.
+George Michael revealed that he cruised on the heath, an activity he then parodied on the Extras Christmas Special.
+A notable site used for gay sex is the Fuck Tree, which was the subject of anti-cruising protests in 2025.

 In popular culture

 While living in London, Karl Marx and his family went to the heath regularly, as their favourite outing.

 John Atkinson Grimshaw, Victorian-era painter, painted an elaborate night-time scene of Hampstead Hill in oils.
 Hampstead Heath also provided the backdrop for the opening scene in Victorian writer Wilkie Collins' novel The Woman in White.

 Bram Stoker's novel Dracula is partly set on Hampstead Heath, in scenes when the undead Lucy abducts children playing on the heath.

 Hampstead Heath forms part of the location for G. K. Chesterton's fictional story "The Blue Cross" from The Innocence of Father Brown.

 The Heath is mentioned in Ralph Vaughan Williams' Symphony no. 2 'A London Symphony' with the subtitle 'Hampstead Heath on an August Bank Holiday'.

-The photos used for the cover of The Kinks' LP The Kinks Are The Village Green Preservation Society were taken on the heath in August 1968.
-In some photographs, Kenwood House is visible in the background.
+The photos used for the cover of The Kinks' LP The Kinks Are The Village Green Preservation Society were taken on the Heath in August 1968.
+In some photographs, Witanhurst is visible in the background.

 Notting Hill (1999) featured scenes shot at the heath, located primarily around Kenwood House, where Julia Roberts' character was filming a movie.

-In 2005, Giancarlo Neri's sculpture The Writer, a 9-metre-tall table and chair, was exhibited on Hampstead Heath.

 The film Scenes of a Sexual Nature (2006) was shot entirely on Hampstead Heath.

 Colin Wilson slept rough (in a sleeping bag) on Hampstead Heath to save money when he was working on his first novel, Ritual in the Dark.

 In John le Carré's novel Smiley's People, the heath is the murder scene of General Vladimir, a pivotal event that leads to the downfall of George Smiley's nemesis Karla.

+Hampstead is a 2017 film directed by Joel Hopkins about Harry Hallowes, who claimed squatter's rights on a corner of the heath on which he lived in a makeshift camp.

+Taylor Swift mentions the heath in her song "So Long, London" from her album The Tortured Poets Department.